fish-shell/fish-shell/doc_src/index.rst

 Shell variables
 ---------------

-Shell variables are named pieces of data, which can be created, deleted and their values changed and used by the user.
-Variables may optionally be "exported", so that a copy of the variable is available to any subprocesses the shell creates.
+Variables are a way to save data and pass it around.
+They can be used by the shell, or they can be "exported", so that a copy of the variable is available to any external command the shell starts.
 An exported variable is referred to as an "environment variable".

 To set a variable value, use the :ref:`set <cmd-set>` command.
 A variable name can not be empty and can contain only letters, digits, and underscores.
 It may begin and end with any of those characters.